An Efficient and Accurate Memristive Memory for Array-based Spiking Neural Networks: Conclusion and future work

 \begin{IEEEbiography}[{ }] {Rocco Febbo} is currently enrolled at University of Tennessee, Knoxville (UTK) as a Ph.D student.
 He received his B.S in electrical engineering from UTK in 2020.
 His research interests include working with memristive devices to design and test low power neuromorphic circuits as well as designing digital systems for neuromorphic computing. \end{IEEEbiography}

 0pt plus -1fil

-\begin{IEEEbiography}[{ }] {SNB Tushar} is currently enrolled at University of Tennessee, Knoxville (UTK) as a Ph.D student.
+\begin{IEEEbiography}[{ }] {SNB Tushar} (Graduate Student Member, IEEE) is currently enrolled at University of Tennessee, Knoxville (UTK) as a Ph.D student.
 He received his B.S in electrical and electronic engineering from Chittagong University of Engineering and Technology and MS in electrical engineering from Texas State University, San Marcos.
 His research interests include implementations of machine learning and neuromorphic computing using the memristive device. \end{IEEEbiography}

 0pt plus -1fil